-- 1. The Westminster Housing Authority (WHA) shall lease the premises at 3915 W. 73rd Avenue, hereby referred to as the Rodeo Market Community Arts Center, to SWAG, on the following general conditions, which shall be more fully set forth in the Lease document: - a.
-The premises shall be leased to SWAG for a period not to exceed one year ending December 31, 2015, for the use of arts and cultural-related activities and programming. - b.
+- The Westminster Housing Authority (WHA) shall lease the premises at 3915 W. 73rd Avenue, hereby referred to as the Rodeo Market Community Arts Center, to SWAG, on the following general conditions, which shall be more fully set forth in the Lease document: - a.
+The premises shall be leased to SWAG for a period not to exceed one year ending March 31, 2017, for the use of arts and cultural-related activities and programming. - b.
 SWAG shall pay a nominal lease rate of \$10.00 per year; - c.
 WHA shall contribute \$8,000.00 as a grant to SWAG that shall be used to assist SWAG in paying for the cost of water, gas and electric utilities for the duration of the lease.
-Such contribution shall be disbursed in four (4) equal quarterly payments with first payment to be processed by the WHA with thirty (30 days) of execution of this Agreement, and thereafter on March 30, June 30, and September 30 of the year 2015. - d.
+Such contribution shall be disbursed in four (4) equal quarterly payments with first payment to be processed by the WHA within thirty (30 days) of execution of this Agreement, and thereafter on July 31, October 31 and of the year 2016 and January 31 of 2017; - d.
 SWAG shall make utility payments in timely manner and remain in good standing with all utility providers.
 At the end of each quarter, SWAG shall provide the WHA with evidence of utility payments for the preceding quarterly period.
-Disbursement of remaining grant funds, beginning March 30, 2015, shall not be provide to SWAG until such documentation showing payments has been provided. - e.
-Failure of SWAG to abide by this Agreement may result in immediate termination of such lease. - 2.
-The City shall make the property at 7287 Lowell Boulevard available to SWAG for use as a community theater on a negotiated basis and under a separate lease agreement with prospective users. - 3.
-SWAG shall conduct or host classes and programming in the Rodeo Market Community Arts Center as it pertains to the total mission of the organization. - 4.
-SWAG shall be able to utilize the adjacent park area on an as needed basis in consultation with and subject to terms and conditions established by the Department of Parks, Recreation and Libraries.
+Disbursement of remaining grant funds shall not be provided to SWAG until such documentation showing payments has been provided. - e.
+Failure of SWAG to abide by this Agreement may result in immediate termination of such lease. - The City shall lease SWAG the property at 7287 Lowell Boulevard for use as a community theater on a negotiated basis and under a separate use agreement with Germinal Stage.
+SWAG shall provide a copy of said use agreement to the City within 10 days of its execution by SWAG. - 3.
+The City shall lease the property at 7225 Bradburn Boulevard to SWAG for use as artist studio space, on a negotiated basis under separate license agreements to individual artists. - 3.
+SWAG shall conduct or host classes and programming in the Rodeo Market Community Arts Center as it pertains to the total mission of the organization. - SWAG shall be able to utilize the adjacent park area on an as needed basis in consultation with and subject to terms and conditions established by the Department of Parks, Recreation and Libraries.

 - 5. SWAG shall plan for, coordinate and run the annual Orchard Festival on the grounds of the Rodeo Market Community Arts Center and in the general vicinity of 73rd Avenue and Osceola Street in the fall, as follows: - a.
 SWAG and the City shall coordinate and agree on an appropriate date for the festival. - b.
 SWAG shall apply for and obtain all required permits from the City and other regulating agencies; - c.
-The City shall waive any permit and plan review fees required by the City, as applicable and permissible; - d.
+The City shall waive any permit related fees required by the City; - d.
 The City shall coordinate with SWAG in providing logistical and equipment related support. - 6.
-SWAG shall plan for, recruit artist submissions, and arrange for installation of art sculptures in the park area immediately east and north of the Rodeo Market Community Arts Center.
+SWAG shall plan for, recruit artist submissions, and arrange for installation of art sculptures in the park area immediately east and north of the Rodeo Market Community Arts Center. - D. TERMINATION. - 1.
+This Cooperative Agreement exists for a one year term and, by mutual agreement of all parties, may be renewed on an annual basis.
+This agreement shall terminate without further action on the part of any party in the event that it is not so mutually renewed. - 2.
+All prior Cooperation or Cooperative Agreements between the parties are hereby rescinded and of no further effect.